jyoung4242/articles/WFC/wfc.md

 };
 ```

-What this object spells out is that for tiles above the tree tile, it can be a grass, water, or treetop tile.
+What these objects spell out is that for tiles above the tree tile, it can be a grass, water, or treetop tile.
 Tiles below the treetile
 can be another tree tile, or water, or grass... and so on.
 One special assignement to note, that below a treeTop tile, can ONLY be a
 treeTile.